Children Act 1989: Accommodation and looking after children

 Under section 20 of the Act local authorities must provide accommodation for any child in need who has no-one with parental responsibility to care for them.
 This may also be extended to children that have a parent available if it is deemed that by staying with them it would put the child at risk.
+A child who is in the care of a local authority or provided with accommodation for more than 24 hours is referred to as a "looked after child".

-A community home placement may be deemed necessary for persons between the ages of 16 to 18 to promote their welfare and safety.
+A community home placement may be deemed necessary for persons between the ages of 16 and 18 to promote their welfare and safety.

 The Act specifies the need to give consideration to children's views when deciding where to accommodate them.
 Persons with parental responsibility should also be consulted, and if they object the child (unless they are over 16 years old) cannot be accommodated under Section 20 of this Act.
 The parent can also remove the child from the accommodation provided at any time.

 Accommodation must also be provided when requested in the case of police protection orders or for children on remand or supervision orders that require them to be accommodated.

 The local authority has a duty to safeguard and promote the welfare of the children in its care.
 The child, parents and other relevant people should be consulted in the decision-making process regarding a child being taken into care and during their time under local authority care.
 Consideration should also be given to the child's age, understanding, religion, race, culture and linguistic background.

 Sibling groups should be placed together and should be accommodated near their home if possible.

-Looked after children should not be placed in accommodation that restricts their liberty (‘secure accommodation’) unless they have a history or are likely to abscond and are at risk of suffering significant harm or are likely to cause harm to themselves or others.
+Looked after children should not be placed in accommodation that restricts their liberty ("secure accommodation") unless they have a history or are likely to abscond and are at risk of suffering significant harm or are likely to cause harm to themselves or others.
 For a court to make a decision regarding placing a child in secure accommodation it must be satisfied that the child has legal representation or has been fully informed about how to access legal aid.